e4lime/rovarspraket-reader/README.md

 # rovarspraket-reader
 A reader for Java that decorates Readers (such as InputStreamReader) and translates the stream to "[Rövarspråket](https://en.wikipedia.org/wiki/R%C3%B6varspr%C3%A5ket)" as described in the Kalle Blomkvist books.
-Some effort is made to handle different capitalization cases if RovarspraktedReader decorates a PushbackReader.
+Some effort is made to handle different capitalization cases if RovarspraketReader decorates a PushbackReader.

 If you have problems compiling cause of weird characters try add "-encoding UTF8" to the javac command line.